Xarelto, 15 mg 98 pcs

 Renal and urinary tract disorders

-sup>A, peripheral edema, decreased overall muscle strength and tone (including weakness,
+FeverA, peripheral edema, decreased overall muscle strength and tone (including weakness,

 asthenia)

-Deterioration of general well-being (including malaise)
+Deterioration in general health (including malaise)

 Local edema